AlienResidents/Kickie/INSTALL.md

 You should set the following variables in your bourne compatible shell of
 choice:
+BASEDIR

+eg:
+    BASEDIR=/app/kickstart

+Instal the required packages:
     apt-get install bind9 isc-dhcp-server tftpd php5-mysql mysql-server \
     apache2 libapache2-mod-php5

+Then configure the atftp server for use in xinetd:
     cat > /etc/xinetd.d/atftpd << EOF
     service tftp
     {